Updated: November 26, 2024

 These typically include:

-• Payroll administration: Calculating wages, withholding employee taxes, making mandatory and voluntary deductions, remitting employee and employer taxes, issuing Form W-2s, filing client payroll tax returns, and maintaining payroll records.
+- Payroll administration: Some can help the entire payroll management process, such as calculating wages, withholding employee taxes, making mandatory and voluntary deductions, remitting employee and employer taxes, issuing Form W-2s, filing client payroll tax returns, and maintaining payroll records.

 According to NAPEO, the PEO may retain a limited right to hire or fire employees, depending on the terms of the client service agreement.
 They may also offer additional talent management services to help attract, develop, engage, and retain top-performing employees.